Leeway-95/Aligning-TSD-with-LLM/README.md

 <div align="center">
     <img src="./taxonomy-xmind.png" width="1200" />
 </div>
-<center>Figure 3.
+<center>Figure 5.
 A comprehensive taxonomy of method name follows each work listed from the perspectives of data alignment methods (e.g., TS-Prompt-LLM, TS-Finetune-LLM, TS-Adapt-LLM), data domains (e.g., healthcare, finance, network, general-purpose), data modalities (e.g., TS, text), and data characteristics (channel-independent design for univariate and channel-dependent design for multivariate).</center>
 <br/><br/>

 **Bidirectional Relationships.** This is a stable relationship between time series data and alignment methods of LLM: (1) from time series data to alignment methods.
 Domain knowledge is usually dynamic, specific, and suitable for prompt input into LLM.
 The correlation between the temporal and spatial characteristics guides the channel design, in which the external adapter is guided by channel-independent and channel-dependent.
 Understanding of different modalities requires the design of different encoders, while inference of different modalities requires the design of different decoders.
-Therefore, the domain affects the design of the prompt, the characteristic guides the design of the external adapter, and the modality determines the design of the internal encoder and decoder, respectively.
-(2) from alignment methods to time series data.
+Therefore, the domain affects the design of the external prompt layer; the characteristic guides the design of the external adapter layer, and the modality determines the design of the internal encoder layer; (2) from alignment methods to time series data.
 The TS-Prompt-LLM alignment method focuses on specific domains and text modality; the TS-Adapt-LLM alignment method focuses on channel-independent and TS modality; the TS-Finetune-LLM alignment method focuses on general domains and channel-dependent.

-**Research Trend.** The cost of alignment method increases from the external prompt layer through the external adapter layer to the internal encoder layer, and the closer to the internal layer, the better the overall improvement.
-(1) external prompt layer.
+**Hierarchical Relationship.** The internal and external refer to inside or outside LLM, and the layers are categorized as follows: (1) external prompt layer.
 More prior knowledge can communicate more effectively with the text data in the domain.
-As the initial layer of alignment, it has a lower alignment cost.
-(2) external adapter layer.
+As the initial layer of alignment, it has a lower alignment cost; (2) external adapter layer.
 The adapter is trained outside the LLM as an external encoder layer.
-The time series is mapped to the corresponding word vectors by similarity matching of the adapter.
-(3) internal encoder layer.
-The multivariate correlation in the general domain is optimized by designing the encoder or decoder and fine-tuning it.
+The time series is mapped to the corresponding word vectors by similarity matching of the adapter; (3) internal encoder layer.
+The multivariate correlation in the general domain is optimized by designing the encoder or decoder and fine-tuning LLM.
+The cost of the alignment method increases from the external prompt layer through the external adapter layer to the internal encoder layer, and the closer to the internal layer, the better the overall improvement.
 We believe that aligning time series data with LLM will further reduce the cost and improve prediction reliability in the future.

-**Advantages of Alignment.** Alignment between time series data and LLM effectively capture the temporal dynamics and uses tools to handle more complex time-series tasks.
+**Advantages of Alignment.** Alignment between time series data and LLM effectively captures the temporal dynamics and uses tools to handle more complex time-series tasks.
 As the brain, LLM replaces humans to achieve automatic integration with various tools and data sources for collecting relevant information and providing action services.
 <br/>